sprinter body type

 All sports have a specific body type.

-Although she has not competed in swimming since the 1990s, her lats and shoulders let you know that she has spent some serious time in the pool.
+I had a client who was a former NCAA Division 1 swimmer.
+And although she had not swum competitively since the 1990s, her lats and shoulders still let you know that she has spent some serious time in the pool.
 She effortlessly walks around in a semi-permanent front lat spread pose!

 Most sprinters (100m-400m) typically have an ectomorph body build.
-I have a sprinter body and fit squarely into this category.
+I possess a sprinter body and fit squarely into this category.

 Ectomorphs tend to be naturally leaner with narrow shoulders and hips.
 It would take a considerable effort for us to be considered overweight.

-Sprinters that would fit into this category would be Usain Bolt, Carl Lewis, and Marion Jones.
+Sprinters that would fit into this ectomorph body type category would be Usain Bolt, Carl Lewis, and Marion Jones.

 Now there are also sprinters (mainly 100-meter sprinters) who have a mesomorph body build.

-Mesomorphs tend to be naturally muscular.
+Mesomorphs tend to be naturally muscular and possess the most coveted physique in sports.
 They can build more muscle with less effort than an ectomorph can.

 1) Powerful Glutes And Hamstrings